KIPP Marketing Funnel: The Secrets of Online Enrollment

 But you have to be smart about it.

-In this article, we will reveal how KIPP (the Knowledge is Power Program) have built their enrollment funnel.
+In this article, we will reveal how KIPP (the Knowledge is Power Program) has built its enrollment funnel.

 They are great at what they do.
 Whether you are a private, independent, public, charter, magnet school or any other type of organization promoting education, you need to learn from the best.